nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Adds an event to the event list, or a participant to an event.

 Format:
-* `add -e EVENT_NAME -t TIME -v VENUE` for adding an event to the events list.
+* `add -e EVENT -t TIME -v VENUE` for adding an event to the events list.
-* `add -p PARTICIPANT_NAME -e EVENT_NAME` for adding a participant to an event.
+* `add -p PARTICIPANT -e EVENT` for adding a participant to an event.

 Examples:
 * `add -e Origami workshop -t Mon 1600-1800 -v Building A` adds an event with name `Origami workshop`,